MultiSafepay/docs/content/integrations/magento-1.md

 Release date: Jun 15, 2021

 **Added**
-- PLGMAGONE-710: Add support for [Generic Gateways](https://docs.multisafepay.com/payments/integrations/ecommerce-platforms/magento1/faq/generic-gateways/) which can be used for branded giftcards
+- PLGMAGONE-710: Add support for [Generic Gateways](#generic-gateways) which can be used for branded gift cards
 - PLGMAGONE-627: Add order number variable support to custom refund description

 **Fixed**